exarobibliologist/nanosecond/README.md

 <h2>THIS IS ONLY FOR DEBIAN!!</h2>

 <b>This will overwrite your sources.list with a modified version that includes extra sources (for testing, unstable, and experimental).</b>

 <b>This will add a preferences file to /etc/apt/preferences.d/ to control and limit the extra sources.</b>

 To run these scripts you will need Moderate to Expert level Debian Linux understanding.
 If you are uncomfortable with this type of Debian setup, DO NOT CONTINUE!

 To install these scripts, follow the directions below.

-You will need git installed beforehand, in order to fetch and use all the files.
+You will need <b>git</b> installed beforehand, in order to fetch and use all the files.

 <blockquote><code>sudo apt-get install git-all</code></blockquote>